• Skip to main content

 3. Use SFC Scan

-SFC or System File Checker is another built-in Windows utility that you should try to fix this problem.
+SFC or System File Checker is another built-in Windows utility that you can help you in fixing this problem.

 2. Insert Bootable USB Drive into the Computer and press the Power button to restart the Computer.